 The Brahmaputra has the greatest volume of water of all the rivers in India because of heavy annual rainfall levels in its catchment basin.
-At Dibrugarh the annual rainfall averages 2,800 millimeters, and at Shillong it averages 2,430 millimeters.
+At Dibrugarh, the annual rainfall averages 2,800 millimeters, and at Shillong, it averages 2,430 millimeters.
 Rising in Tibet, the Brahmaputra flows south into Arunachal Pradesh after breaking through the Great Himalayan Range and dropping rapidly in elevation.
-It continues to fall through gorges impassable by man in Arunachal Pradesh until finally entering the Assam Valley where it meanders westward on its way to joining the Ganga in Bangladesh.
+It continues to fall through gorges impassable by a man in Arunachal Pradesh until finally entering the Assam Valley, where it meanders westward on its way to joining the Ganga in Bangladesh.

 The Mahanadi, rising in the state of Madhya Pradesh, is an important river in the state of Orissa.
 In the upper drainage basin of the Mahanadi, which is centered on the Chhattisgarh Plain, periodic droughts contrast with the situation in the delta region where floods may damage the crops in what is known as the rice bowl of Orissa.
 Hirakud Dam, constructed in the middle reaches of the Mahanadi, has helped in alleviating these adverse effects by creating a reservoir.

 Rivers in India :